 Andrew McCormack Incentive (world premiere 10 December 2009)

 Charlie Piper The Twittering Machine (world premiere 26 October 2008)

 Jason Yarde All Souls Seek Joy (world premiere 28 November 2007

 5 minute commissions:

-James Moriarty Windows, with mirrors (world premiere TBC)
+James Moriarty Windows (world premiere TBC)

 Alastair Putt Spiral (world premiere 12 June 2014)

 Eloise Nancie Gynn Anahata (world premiere 24 March 2012)

 Francisco Coll Hidd'n Blue (world premiere 15 January 2012)